 The Institute of Forest Utilization was founded in 1924 and was led by the Head of the Institute prof. Aleksandar Ugrenović who was teaching Forest Utilization, Wood Industry and Trade.
 In 1941 prof. A. Ugrenović retired and this course was entrusted to dr. Ivo Horvat.
 In the school year 1945/46 prof. Aleksandar Ugrenović returns to become the lecturer of the courses in Forest Utilization, Wood Industry and Trade.

-In 1948 the Institute for Forest Utilization grew into the Institute of Wood Technology as the new nucleus that will create new institutes of the Faculty of Forestry, or new Institutes of the future Department of Wood Technology of the Faculty of Forestry.
+In 1948 the Institute for Forest Utilization grew into the Institute of Wood Technology as the new nucleus that will create new institutes of the Faculty of Forestry and Wood Technology, or new Institutes of the future Department of Wood Technology of the Faculty of Forestry and Wood Technology.

 The same year the Institute of Wood Anatomy was founded, led by dr. Zvonimir Špoljarić.
 With the development and expansion of teaching, scientific and research activities in these two institutes, new courses were developed and conducted by: Juraj Krpan, prof. Roko Benić, prof. Stanko Bađun, prof. Marijan Brežnjak, prof. Božidar Petrić, prof. Velimir Šćukanec, Master degree Radovan Despot, prof. Vladimir Herak, Engineer Jurica Butković prof. and Krešimir Babunović, Master degree.

-With organizational changes at the Faculty of Forestry in 1995, a part of the Institute, or of the Chair of Wood Technology comprising the courses on wood properties, and the Institute (Chair) of Anatomy and Protection of Wood, merged into the Institute of Wood Science.
+With organizational changes at the Faculty of Forestry and Wood Technology in 1995, a part of the Institute, or of the Chair of Wood Technology comprising the courses on wood properties, and the Institute (Chair) of Anatomy and Protection of Wood, merged into the Institute of Wood Science.